-The YOUTH & CHILDREN'S MINISTRIES DEPARTMENT (AECYCM) exists to assist and develop the leadership skills of the youth, federation officers, and local church leaders in order to train and win young people to Jesus Christ.
+The YOUTH & CHILDREN'S MINISTRIES DEPARTMENT (AECYCM) Department exists to train, equip and develop leaders to effectively implement ministries that will nurture, hold, train, lead and win our children and youth to Jesus Christ.

 610.326.4610, ext.
 340 | email@example.com